redux-form/redux-form/README.md

 > your [synchronous validation function](#synchronous-validation).
 Defaults to `() => ({})`

+#### -`config.readonly : boolean` [optional]

+> if `true`, the decorated component will not be passed any of the `handleX` or `onX` props that will allow it to mutate the state.
+Useful for decorating another component that is not your form, but that needs to know about the state of your form.

 #### -`config.touchOnBlur : boolean` [optional]

 > marks fields to touched when the blur action is fired.
 Defaults to `true`